ridabensalem/tour-trek/README.md

   - Run npm install after cloning the repo

 ### Run Tests
-To run test for this project
+To run tests for this project

 ```shell
 cd testing/